ericmuckley/QCMD_calculator/README.md

 Solutions for ΔD are shown as contours on the ΔD plot, and solutions of the complete model are found where the two ΔF and ΔD solutions intersect (last plot).
 Once the solution is found, you may adjust the range of μ and η values to limit the search space and obtain a solution with higher precision.
+Hover the mouse over the *Hover for help* button sto see more help.

 ![](UI.JPG)